beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 #### Delta

-($$\delta$$) The rate of change in an options' value with respect to movement in the price of the underlying contract.
+($$\Delta$$) The rate of change in an options' value with respect to movement in the price of the underlying contract.

 Calls have positive delta values between 0 and 1.00 (100) <br/>
 Puts have negative delta values between 0 and -1.00 (-100) <br/>